Cameron-D/openpose-ptz-control/README.md

 ### PTZ Controller

-* Set `VISCA_IP` to the camera's IP/hostname
-* Set `MQTT_HOST` to the IP/hostname of the MQTT broker (probably the address of the control computer, if you used the above command to run mosquitto)
+* Set `--mqtt_host` to the IP/hostname of the MQTT broker (probably the address of the control computer, if you used the above command to run mosquitto)
-* Set `CONTROL=1` causes it to automatically start controlling the camera.
-Remove this line if you would like control to default to OFF (and to turn on/toggle later via a StreamDeck).
+* Providing `--control` causes it to automatically start controlling the camera.
+Remove this line if you would like control to default to OFF (and to turn on/toggle later via a MQTT/StreamDeck).
+* Last argument is the camera's IP/hostname

 ```
 $ docker run --gpus all --name ptztrack --restart unless-stopped -it \
-    -e VISCA_IP=10.1.1.174 \
-    -e MQTT_HOST=10.1.1.175 \
-    -e CONTROL=1 \
-    --device /dev/video0 ptztrack:11.1
+    --device /dev/video0 ptztrack:11.1 --control --mqtt_host 10.1.1.175 10.1.1.174
 ```

 If all goes well it should start up with no errors, print out in the console when it's moving, and actually move the camera.